“You can say anything you want with core vocabulary except for core and vocabulary” –Unknown

 - If we’re being honest, most of us core proponents spend an excessive amount of time teaching verbs than other word classes (at least I do).
 This is because verbs are the gateway to sentences.
 By the way, remember that verbs happen to fall under content words, which McCleery rightly points out make up first words.

-- Let me muddy the waters by presenting to you a fictional character I’ll call Alex.
+- Let me present a fictional character I’ll call “Alex”.
 Alex is a five-year-old boy on the autism spectrum who might be defined as “minimally verbal.”
 Alex sometimes requests using unconventional means, such as pulling the hand of another to a desired object or outcome.
 When he wants something, Alex will sometimes state the object’s name to an adult who is close by without providing eye contact.
 During snack, Alex will occasionally grab at a snack out of reach or held by an adult.
 On other occasions, he will say, with an uprising intonation, “you want fish crackers.”
 Joint attention is fleeting; however, when movement is involved, Alex becomes more engaged, laughs, and exchanges eye contact with others.
 Alex has demonstrated the ability to point to at least 100 items from the Peabody Picture Vocabulary Test (given informally).
 Rarely will Alex spontaneously name objects, and most of the sparse language he produces is comprised of gestalts (e.g., “back off mister!
 Look it!”).

 In this situation (which I’ve encountered many times), it is hard to predict or efficiently navigate the exact path the student will take to generative language.
 Communication is a messy process, and clearly, this student is not taking the typical route to morphosyntax development.
 So would teaching a bunch of fringe words to the exclusion of core, phrasal verbs, or other useful gestalts really be the best use of time?
 Is it an argument even worth having?